 In addition, performance goals may be based upon the attainment of specified levels of Company (or subsidiary, division or other operational unit of the Company) performance under one or more of the measures described above relative to the performance of other corporations.
-To the extent permitted under Section 162(m) of the Code (including, without limitation, compliance with any requirements for stockholder approval), the Committee may designate additional business criteria on which the performance goals may be based or adjust, modify or amend the aforementioned business criteria.
-Unless otherwise determined by the Committee at grant, such performance goals will disregard all items of gain, loss or expense related to certain events and circumstances, such as changes in accounting methods and corporate transactions (including dispositions and acquisitions).
+The Committee may designate additional business criteria on which the performance goals may be based or adjust, modify or amend the aforementioned business criteria.
+Unless otherwise determined by the Committee, such performance goals will disregard all items of gain, loss or expense related to certain events and circumstances, such as changes in accounting methods and corporate transactions (including dispositions and acquisitions).

 Change in Control.
-Unless otherwise determined by the Committee at the time of grant or in a written employment agreement, upon a change in control awards subject to vesting and/or restrictions that were granted (a) prior to the 2013 Restatement Date will vest in full, and (b) on or after the 2013 Restatement Date will not vest.
-In either case, such awards will be, in the discretion of the Committee, (i) assumed and continued or substituted in accordance with applicable law, (ii) purchased by the Company for an amount equal to the excess of the price of the Company's Common Stock paid in a change in control over the exercise price of the award(s) (or cancelled and extinguished pursuant to the terms of a merger or other purchase agreement), such purchase price not to exceed the fair market value of the common stock at the time of purchase, or (iii) cancelled if the price of the Company's Common Stock paid in a change in control is less than the exercise price of the award.
+Unless otherwise determined by the Committee at the time of grant or in a written employment agreement, upon a change in control awards subject to vesting and/or will not automatically vest.
+Such awards will be, in the discretion of the Committee, (i) assumed and continued or substituted in accordance with applicable law, (ii) purchased by the Company for an amount equal to the excess of the price of the Company's Common Stock paid in a change in control over the exercise price of the award(s) (or cancelled and extinguished pursuant to the terms of a merger or other purchase agreement), such purchase price not to exceed the fair market value of the common stock at the time of purchase, or (iii) cancelled if the price of the Company's Common Stock paid in a change in control is less than the exercise price of the award.
 The Committee may also, in its sole discretion, provide for accelerated vesting or lapse of restrictions of an award at any time.

-In the event of a merger or consolidation in which the Company is not the surviving corporation or in the event of a transaction that results in the acquisition of all or substantially all of the Company's Common Stock or assets, the Committee may elect to terminate all outstanding exercisable awards granted under the Amended Omnibus Plan, provided that during the period from notification of such termination to the date of consummation of the relevant transaction (which must be at least 20 days) each participant will have the right to exercise all of his or her exercisable awards in full (without regard to any restrictions on exercisability), contingent on the consummation of such transaction.
+In the event of a merger or consolidation in which the Company is not the surviving corporation or in the event of a transaction that results in the acquisition of all or substantially all of the Company's Common Stock or assets, the Committee may elect to terminate all outstanding exercisable awards granted under the 2020 Omnibus Incentive Plan, provided that during the period from notification of such termination to the date of consummation of the relevant transaction (which must be at least 20 days) each participant will have the right to exercise all of his or her exercisable awards in full (without regard to any restrictions on exercisability), contingent on the consummation of such transaction.

 Amendment and Termination.
-Notwithstanding any other provision of the Amended Omnibus Plan, the Board of Directors may at any time amend any or all of the provisions of the Amended Omnibus Plan, or suspend or terminate it entirely, retroactively or otherwise; provided, however, that, unless otherwise required by law or specifically provided in the Amended Omnibus Plan, the rights of a participant with respect to awards granted prior to such amendment, suspension or termination may not be adversely affected without the consent of such participant and, provided further that the approval of our stockholders will be obtained to the extent required by applicable law.
+Notwithstanding any other provision of the 2020 Omnibus Incentive Plan, the Board of Directors may at any time amend any or all of the provisions of the 2020 Omnibus Incentive Plan, or suspend or terminate it entirely, retroactively or otherwise; provided, however, that, unless otherwise required by law or specifically provided in the 2020 Omnibus Incentive Plan, the rights of a participant with respect to awards granted prior to such amendment, suspension or termination may not be adversely affected without the consent of such participant and, provided further that the approval of our stockholders will be obtained to the extent required by applicable law.

-The Amended Omnibus Plan also contains express prohibition against repricing stock options and SARs.
+The 2020 Omnibus Incentive Plan also contains express prohibition against repricing stock options and SARs.
 An outstanding stock option or SAR may not be modified to reduce the exercise price and a stock option or SAR may not be surrendered, cancelled, converted, exchanged, replaced or bought out in exchange for cash, another award or a stock option or SAR with an exercise price that is less than the exercise price of the stock option or SAR unless such action is approved by the stockholders.